Family Inequality: Causes and Consequences in Europe & the Americas

 W. Bradford Wilcox - University of Virginia

-Marcia J. Carlson - Johns Hopkins University
+Marcia J. Carlson - University of Wisconsin-Madison

 Families Unequal: Socioeconomic Gradients in Family Patterns across the U.S. and Europe